gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## chop

-A useful recursion pattern for processing a `ReadonlyNonEmptyArray` to produce a new `ReadonlyNonEmptyArray`, often used for "chopping" up the input
+A useful recursion pattern for processing a `NonEmptyReadonlyArray` to produce a new `NonEmptyReadonlyArray`, often used for "chopping" up the input
-`ReadonlyNonEmptyArray`.
-Typically `chop` is called with some function that will consume an initial prefix of the `ReadonlyNonEmptyArray` and produce a value and the tail of the `ReadonlyNonEmptyArray`.
+`NonEmptyReadonlyArray`.
+Typically `chop` is called with some function that will consume an initial prefix of the `NonEmptyReadonlyArray` and produce a value and the tail of the `NonEmptyReadonlyArray`.

 **Signature**